-Distance from the boundary of above mentioned archaeological importance structure is much more than 300 m from the EDFC alignment central line.
-Therefore, no NOC is required as per the Act.
+Distance of above mentioned archaeological importance structure is much more than 300 m from the EDFC alignment central line.
+Therefore, no ASI structure is affected and no NOC is required as per the Act.

 Annexure- 5.1: Ambient Air Quality Sampling Methodology